Splitting Psychology

 Tips for managing splitting tendencies

-There are various strategies you can try to gradually shift a tendency towards group polarization and engaging in splitting.
+There are various strategies you can try to gradually shift a tendency toward group polarization and engaging in splitting.
 First, know that splitting is often an unconscious mechanism.
 That’s why developing a sense of mindfulness may help you become more aware of when it’s happening, which is typically the first step toward being able to change a thought pattern.
 Cultivating a mindfulness meditation practice is one way to develop this type of awareness, and keeping a journal is another.

 Once you become aware of your tendency to split, you might actively work toward viewing people and situations with a broader, more compassionate perspective.
 You can remind yourself that all humans are flawed and imperfect, that the world is full of shades of gray, and that mistakes and differences can actually be valuable rather than immediately disqualifying.
-It might also be helpful to try and avoid overusing polarized language such as “always” and “never”.
+It might also be helpful to try and avoid overusing polarized language such as words like “always” and “never”.

 How therapy can help

 If you’re interested in seeking therapy in person, you can search for providers in your area.
 If you’d prefer the convenience of engaging in therapy from the comfort of home, you might consider online therapy.
-Research suggests that online methods of delivering cognitive behavioral therapy can be effective, which means that you have the potential to benefit from this format if it feels right for you.
+Research suggests that online methods of delivering cognitive behavioral therapy can be effective, which means that you have the potential to benefit from this format if you sense it’s right for you.
 With a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging from anywhere you have an internet connection.
 Read on for client reviews of BetterHelp counselors.

 Takeaway